christiskatsouris/Computational-Econometrics-R/README.md

 - Tikhonov, A. N. (1963).
 On the solution of ill-posed problems and the method of regularization.
 In Doklady Akademii Nauk (Vol. 151, No. 3, pp. 501-504).
 Russian Academy of Sciences.

+# Assignment 1

+Following the following steps construct a small Monte Carlo simulation study where the portfolio performance is evaluated using different constraints (thus changing the investment strategy).

 # [B].
 Iterative Simulation and Estimation Methodologies